xarvh/glsl-in-elm/notes.md

   => Flatten functions
     - move all functions declarations in the root scope
-    - add arguments to the functions to pass all the symbols needed ! because of these new arguments, some functions call will becoe closures
+    - add arguments to the functions to pass all the symbols needed ! because of these new arguments, some function calls will become partial applications

 * When *calling* a function: